ZhengyangShan/GIFI/README.md

 ▪️ Non-Toxicity Score (NTS)

-🔑 Requires Perspective API key — obtain one from [Perspective API](https://perspectiveapi.com).
 Replace YOUR_API_KEY with your actual key.

 ```bash
 python Non-Toxicity-Score.py \